e-n-f/gpx-layer/README.md

 If you the directory you are working in is accessible from a web browser, there is a file called <code>test.html</code> that is already set up to show <code>tiles/gpx.dm</code> in a web map.
+(You will probably need to scroll and zoom to see anything, since it doesn't know where your GPS tracks are located and is probably pointed to the wrong part of the earth.)

-Otherwise, you'll need to copy the <code>tiles</code> directory to a web server to try it out.
+Otherwise, you'll need to
+copy the <code>tiles</code> directory to a web server to try it out.

 Adding your tiles as a tracing layer in iD